jgat/tutorials/README.md

 A collection of content that I've prepared for classroom tutorials I deliver at the University of Queensland.

-Where I can, I'm including binaries for ease of use, and raw source for ease of modification.
+Where I can, I'm including binaries for ease of use, and raw source for ease of modification (e.g. LaTeX documents will generally have both the source `.tex` and generated `.pdf` files, as well as a makefile).

 Available content includes materials that I generated myself, and some additional material which was already publicly available during the offering of the course.

+To request the addition of materials, or to point out a mistake, [create an issue](https://github.com/jgat/tutorials/issues), or contact me directly.

 ## Courses